Use the IFC Viewer in Excel

 Selection sync does not work

-• Check that you are selecting visible rows or cells.
+- Check that you are selecting rows inside the worksheet table or inside a supported PivotTable.

-• If viewer to Excel highlighting is inconsistent, rename the ID column to GUID or GlobalId.
+- If viewer to Excel highlighting is inconsistent, rename the ID column to